artisdom/Wireguppy/README.md

 # Wireguppy
 Copyright © 2012 Thomas Schreiber

-## Discription:
+## Description:
 A simple pcap parser written for CS494 at Portland State University under the instruction of professor Bart Massey.
-Wireguppy currently parses Ethernet packets that contain IPv4 or IPv6 packets that in turn contain TCP or UDP packets.
+Wireguppy currently parses Ethernet packets that contain IPv4, IPv6, or ARP packets that in turn contain TCP, UDP, UDP-Lite, ICMP, or ICMPv6 packets.

 ## Synopsis:
     ./wireguppy [-r] < STREAM